By Mike Ye × Ella (AI) · TrailGenic™ Field Evidence Layer

 Humphreys Peak

 Cold exposure validation summit.
-Thermal protocol execution at elevation.
+Thermal protocol execution, wind, altitude, and environmental control at elevation.

 Bright Angel

-The physiological signals across these trail logs form the primary dataset behind the Physiology Hub and the TrailGenic Personal World Model.
-Every logged session contributes to a longitudinal adaptation curve tracked across years of real alpine field work.
+The physiological signals across these Trail Logs form the field evidence behind the Physiology Hub, the Biomarkers Hub, and the TrailGenic Personal World Model.
+Every logged field session contributes to a longitudinal adaptation curve tracked across real routes, real weather, real recovery, and real consequences.

 How Trail Logs Connect to the System